 Search String

-Lemmings Amiga 1991 DMA Design David Jones
+Lemmings Amiga 1991 DMA Design Dave Jones

 Lemmings Amiga

-In Lemmings up to 100 little animated sprites representing anthropomorphized lemmings (little "men" with green hair and blue clothes) drop down from a trapdoor in the ceiling and begin walking unwittingly across a landscape, to their doom.
 To be clear, lemmings have no sense of self-preservation whatsoever.
 For example, they will step off a towering precipice and drown in the raging seas below or get splattered on rock-hard ground, one after the other, like tomatoes.
 It is up to players to intervene and save the lemmings by facilitating safe pathways to an exit that the lemmings would otherwise have no hope of reaching because they are not even looking for it.

-In order to guide the lemmings-horde safely to exits, players click on icons that represent commands and then click on lemmings to assign those commands to those lemmings (point-and-click).
+In order to guide the lemmings-horde safely to exits, players click on icons that represent commands and then click on lemmings sprites to assign those commands to those lemmings (point-and-click).

-Lemming-types include climbers, floaters, blockers, builders, bombers, bashers, diggers and miners.
+Lemming-types include walkers (default), climbers, floaters, blockers, builders, bombers, bashers, diggers and miners.
 For example, the assignment of the builder is to build bridges, the assignment of the digger is to dig the earth and the assignment of a bomber is to detonate.

 Commanding multiple lemmings to undertake the same assignment can increase the rate at which that assigment is carried out.
 It stands to reason, for example, that two bashers can bore a tunnel twice as fast as one.
 However, the efficiency of stacked assignments is subject to activation and animation timing to which players naturally become accustomed.
-Of concern in the case of bashers is the arm-swinging animation.

 A single bomber blows out only a small portion of the landscape when detonated, but this can suffice to break through thin vertical and horizontal barriers.
 Blockers assume a stationary position, thereby directing lemmings to reverse their course.
 Climbers climb upwards on 90° walls, builders build bridges diagonally upwards and floaters safely descend from heights via parasol, aka umbrella.